Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

-Other works implemented in quantum computers include \cite{done-zhongrunhu-15-ok-fine, done-zhongrunhu-20-ok} in the field of power allocation. \cite{done-zhongrunhu-15-ok-fine} presented a QNN with parallel training for optimizing wireless resource allocation.
-The proposal reduced the dimension of training data by sending only the statistical parameters of the dataset instead of the whole dataset.
-The proposed method was applied to optimize transmit precoding and power allocation in MIMO-NOMA.
-The analysis showed that the parallel training approach achieved a comparable sum rate with lower complexity compared to conventional methods.
-It highlighted the potential benefits of QNNs in processing large dimensional solution spaces and addressed the challenges of distributed datasets and training complexity. \cite{done-zhongrunhu-20-ok} proposed a layerwise QDRL method for optimizing continuous large space and time series problems using deep layer training.
-It leveraged the advantages of QC to maximize reward and reduce training loss.
-The study focused on jointly optimizing UAV trajectory planning, user grouping, and power allocation for higher energy efficiency.
-The main contributions of the study were the introduction of layerwise quantum embedding, and the presentation of quantum circuits for practical implementation.
-However, it was assumed that users can perceive perfect CSI in the UAV downlink communication channel, which limits its application.
+Other works implemented in quantum computers include \cite{done-zhongrunhu-15-ok-fine, done-zhongrunhu-20-ok} in the field of power allocation. \cite{done-zhongrunhu-15-ok-fine} presents a QNN with parallel training for optimizing wireless resource allocation.
+The proposal reduces the dimension of training data by sending only the statistical parameters of the dataset instead of the whole dataset.
+The proposed method is applied to optimize transmit precoding and power allocation in MIMO-NOMA.
+The analysis shows that the parallel training approach achieves a comparable sum rate with lower complexity compared to conventional methods.
+It highlights the potential benefits of QNNs in processing large dimensional solution spaces and in addressing the challenges of distributed datasets and training complexity.
+Specifically, similar to neurons in deep learning, the proposed QNNs for parallel training apply qubits as the basic units of computation.
+Each qubit, associated with a parameterized gate, is measured at the end of the QNN inference.
+The measurement yields the result for each individual qubit, and the corresponding loss gradient for the $i$-th qubit is calculated at the same time.
+This allows all weight parameters to be updated simultaneously, which significantly reduces the overall complexity of the for parallel training process.
+There are three modules in the QNN operations: encoding, QNN inference, and decoding.
+The input encoding is performed to map an arbitrary classical value to its quantum state, in which encoding is implemented by a quantum-based operation.
+The QNN inference is similar to the forward propagation in deep learning.
+Afterwards, each quantum measurement gives result to either 1 or 0.
+The result of quantum measurements is then decoded as QNN output by means of assigning quantum states.